ahmadSoliman94/Large-Language-Model/README.md

 1. **Transformers**
    - Learn about transformer architecture
-   - Understand key concepts such as attention mechanisms and positional encoding
+   - Understand key concepts such as attention mechanisms and positional encoding, BERT and GPT.

 2. **Vector Database**
    - Set up a vector database for efficient data retrieval